lukemcdonald/gettreadtalks.com/README.md

   - [] Track in Google Analytics
 - [] Search / Filter
   - [] Filter Talks by Speakers, Topics, View (latest, featured, etc), or comibined.
+- [x] Setup auto deploy/build for Netlfiy using Zapier
+- [x] Check dependencies and devDependencies are in right place.
+May not need all deps
 - [x] Improve performance and caching
 - [x] Refactor to use [Gatsby Airtable](https://github.com/jbolda/gatsby-source-airtable)
 - [x] Update URL paths